top of page

 Rachel Russell

-I am a Pākehā whose ancestors came here from the United Kingdom in the 1800’s.
-I am married with three adult children.
+I am a Pākehā whose ancestors came here from England in the 1800’s.
 As a descendent of the Williams missionaries who were involved in translating the Treaty and gathering signatures to Te Tiriti, I feel a responsibility to advocate for it to be honoured.
+I see The Treaty as the foundation for unity and collective wellbeing here.
+For me, finding ways to realise it in our everyday life is not just a Māori issue, but a shared responsibility and opportunity for us all who live in Aotearoa New Zealand.

 Pete Watson